 What makes a house a home?
 Creativity and addressing a client’s needs with thoughtful solutions are part of the process.
 For the family involved in our Marston Mills project, the challenge—and the solution—came in the form of custom headboards and cabinetry for the kids’ bedrooms.

-In this project, ingenuity stemmed from conflict: the client loved the beds positioned against the window wall, but didn’t want the headboards to block the stunning ocean view.
-We shied away from the easy solution of choosing between the headboards and the window, sure that there was a better way, one that didn’t force our client to compromise their dream home.
+In this project, ingenuity stemmed from conflict: the client loved the beds positioned against the window wall, but did not want the headboards to block the stunning ocean view.
+We shied away from the easy solution of choosing between the headboards and the window, sure that there was a better way, one that did not force our client to compromise their dream home.

 The solution: we designed custom cabinetry that pulls the headboards away from the wall, tucks the beds in cozy nooks, and incorporates built-in nightstands and a continuous countertop.
 For ease in making the beds, we angled the nightstands away from the bed frames.
 Streamlined, functional, and cohesive.